zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Donald says, “These candidates say whatever matches  public opinion to get elected.”
 “Public opinion” refers to what people be lieve, what the majority of people believe.
 Donald says, “No matter who gets in to office,” meaning it doesn’t matter who gets elected, “things will stay the same  for regular folks like you and me.”
 “Regular folks” (folks) means normal people, o rdinary people, people like you and I. “No matter who gets into office,” Donald  says, “things will stay the same,” meaning things won’t change, “for regular folks.”

 Hilary then asks, “So you’re really not going to vo te?”
 Donald responds, “Nope” (nope).
-“Nope” means no. It’s an informal way of sa ying no. Hilary says, “What do you hope to achieve?” meaning “What are you tryi ng to accomplish by not voting?”
+“Nope” means no. It’s an informal way of sa ying no. Hilary says, “What do you hope to achieve?” meaning “What are you trying to accomplish by not voting?”
 Donald says, “Consider it a silent protest  by the disaffected.”
 A “protest” (protest) is some action that shows your disapprova l or disappointment in

 someone or something.
 A “silent protest” would be n ot speaking or not doing something as a way of showing you are in disagreeme nt about something with another person or group.

 “Disaffected” (disaffected) is an adjective used to  describe people who are not happy about the people who are in power, such as po liticians, and don’t want to support them in any way.
 People who are “disaffecte d” may be people who don’t vote, for example, because they are angry at everyo ne who is part of the political process.
 Please note that the names used in this di alogue do not represent any real people, especially not candidates for the pres idency of the United States.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]